praxis/praxis/reference/plugins/plugins_framework.md

     :authentication
   end

   # Define the structure of the plugin's configuration attribute(s).
-In this case
+In this
-  # it is just a simple boolean for whether to require authentication for actions
+  # case it is just a simple boolean for whether to require authentication
-  # by default, or only only specific actions.
+  # for actions by default, or only only specific actions.
-  # The `node` parameter is an empty Attributor::Struct to which we'll add attributes
+  # The `node` parameter is an empty Attributor::Struct to which we'll add
+  # attributes.
   def prepare_config!(node)
     node.attributes do
       attribute :authentication_default, Attributor::Boolean, default: false,